-Perhaps it all started with what Justin Bieber called his "worst birthday."
-Since he turned 19 on March 1, it seems his troubles have multiplied.
+Jan.
+30, 2014 -- intro: Perhaps it all started with what Justin Bieber called his "worst birthday."
+Since he turned 19 last March, it seems his troubles have multiplied.

-In a lawsuit filed Sunday in Miami-Dade County Circuit Court, 56-year-old photographer Jeffrey Binion says the singer ordered his bodyguard Hugo Hesny to "forcibly" take Binion's memory card after the lensmen snapped a picture of Bieber outside a recording studio on June 5.
+In a lawsuit filed June in Miami-Dade County Circuit Court, 56-year-old photographer Jeffrey Binion said the singer ordered his bodyguard Hugo Hesny to "forcibly" take Binion's memory card after the lensmen snapped a picture of Bieber outside a recording studio.

 Binion said Hesny "threw [him] against a wall, began choking him, and threatened [him] with a gun," while three other bodyguards removed the memory card from his camera.